redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/07/README.md

 )
 ```

-Remember, we have a choice over how integer values are to be interpretted.
+Remember, we have a choice over how integer values are to be interpreted.

 Consequently, all integer comparison statements must identify not only the type of comparison to be performed (`lt`, `gt`, `le`, `ge` etc), but must additionally specify whether the `i32` is to be treated as a signed or unsigned value &mdash; hence the comparison operations end with the additional suffix of `_s` or `_u` for signed or unsigned respectively.